rocky-linux/documentation/docs/books/nvchad/marksman.md

 !!! note "LSP in NvChad"

-    The [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin provides the integration of the language servers into NvChad.
+    The [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin integrates the language servers into NvChad.
 This plugin greatly simplifies their inclusion in the NvChad configuration.

-If during the editor installation you chose to also install the *Template Chadrc*, this creates the *lspoconfig.lua* file in your `custom/configs` folder.
+If during the editor installation you also chose to install the *Template Chadrc*, this creates the *lspoconfig.lua* file in your `custom/configs` folder.

 This file takes care of entering the calls needed to use the language servers and also allows you to specify the ones you have installed.
 To integrate *marksman* into the editor's language server configuration you will need to edit the *local servers* string by adding your new LSP.